apereo/cas/docs/cas-server-documentation/installation/X509-Authentication.md

 directly at the servlet container and when using Apache/mod_jk; for other architectures it may be necessary to do additional work.

 ## Overview

+Certificates are exchanged as part of the SSL (also called TLS) initialization that occurs when any browser connects to an `https:` website.
+A certain number of public CA certficates are preinstalled in each browser.
+It is assumed that:

+- Your organization is already able to generate and distribute certificates that a user can install in their browser
+- Somewhere in that certificate there is a field that contains the Principal name or can be easily mapped to the Principal name that CAS can use.

+The remaining problem is to make sure that the browsers, servers and Java are all prepared to support these institutional certificates and, ideally, that these institutional certificates will be the only ones exchanged when a browser connects to CAS.

+## Configuration

 X.509 support is enabled by including the following dependency in the WAR overlay: